pingcap/blog/build-a-ruby-on-rails-app-with-tidb.md

 Pretty simple, huh?
 Try TiDB now to develop your Rails applications!

 If you have any question or feedback about TiDB during your app building, feel free to contact us.
-You’re also welcome to [join our Slack channel](https://slack.tidb.io/invite?team=tidb-community&channel=sig-k8s&ref=pingcap-blog) to have direct conversations with us, or [join us on GitHub](https://github.com/pingcap/tidb) to help improve TiDB further.
+You're also welcome to [join our Slack channel](https://slack.tidb.io/invite?team=tidb-community&channel=sig-k8s&ref=pingcap-blog) to have direct conversations with us, or [join us on GitHub](https://github.com/pingcap/tidb) to help improve TiDB further.